Syllabus for IST 402 Emerging Technologies:

 3.4.3 Creating and building models (read all)

-Ritter, F. E., Lehtinen, E., & Nerb, J. (accepted for publication).
+Ritter, F. E., Lehtinen, E., & Nerb, J. (2007).
 Putting things in order: Collecting and analysing data on learning.
 In F. E. Ritter, J. Nerb, T. O'Shea, & E. Lehtinen (Eds.), In order to Learn: How ordering effects in machine learning illuminates human learning and vice versa

 Ericsson, K. A., & Simon, H. A. (1993).
 Protocol analysis: Verbal reports as data.
 Cambridge, MA: The MIT Press.
 Their appendix on collecting protocols.
 Their 1980 paper as Precis of book [Read appendix, rest is optional]

-Ritter, F. E., Langley, P., & Nerb, J. (accepted for publication).
+Nerb, J., Ritter, F. E., & Langley, P. (2007).
 Rules of order: Process models of human learning.
 In F. E. Ritter, J. Nerb, T. O'Shea, & E. Lehtinen (Eds.), In order to learn: How ordering effects in machine learning illuminates human learning and vice versa Kidlington, UK: Pergamon.

 Nuxoll, A., & Laird, J. (2003).
 Soar Dogma. (how to write better, safer, faster Soar code.)